 After graduation, Mike took his t-shirt show on the road, selling t-shirts on streets or college campuses out east.
 By December of that year (pictured below with friends in Union Square), Mike learned an important lesson: selling stuff outside in the winter sucks.

-So by January 2005, Mike was looking to take his retail operation indoors, but also start doing his own screen printing and have a niche market to grow inside.
+So by January 2005, Mike (above, on the left, making topless bucket hats great again) was looking to take his retail operation indoors, but also start doing his own screen printing and have a niche market to grow inside.

 Then it hit him: "Why not move back to my parents' house in Iowa, learn how to screen print from a high school buddy whose dad has a shop, and then open a store that specializes in ultra positive slogans about Des Moines?"